andy-c-jones/andy-c-jones.github.io/projects.md

 ---
 layout: page
-title: Projects
+title: Gaming & Geekery
-permalink: /projects/
+permalink: /gaming/
 ---

-This is a page for projects.
+This is a page for stuff.